stolksdorf/vitreum/README.md

 opts = {
 	filename : 'libs.js', // File name of resulting bundle
-	shared : [],          // List of paths to treat as require paths presets : false,      // List of bable presets for transform }
+	shared : [],          // List of paths to treat as require paths }
 ```